Hildebrand Law, P.C. mobile logo

 To the contrary, if the court determines an act of domestic violence occurred but concludes that the act of domestic violence was not significant, the court is not immediately precluded from granting the parents joint legal custody of their children.

-Instead, the burden of proof shifts to the abuser to prove an award of joint legal custody is in the children’s best interests, pursuant to all of the factors set forth in Arizona revised statute section § 25-403.03(E).
+Instead, the burden of proof shifts to the alleged abuser to prove an award of joint legal custody is in the children’s best interests, pursuant to all of the factors set forth in Arizona revised statute section § 25-403.03(E).

-Once the court has reviewed the evidence, a judge is required to state its findings as to each statutory factor to justify why either the abuser did not prove joint legal decision making is in the children’s best interest or, alternatively, why the abuser did overcome the domestic violence presumption that joint legal decision making is not in the children’s best interests when a parent commits an act of domestic violence against the other parent.
+Once the court has reviewed the evidence, a judge is required to state its findings as to each statutory factor to justify why either the alleged abuser did not prove joint legal decision making is in the children’s best interest or, alternatively, why the alleged abuser did overcome the domestic violence presumption that joint legal decision making is not in the children’s best interests when a parent commits an act of domestic violence against the other parent.

 Arizona Attorneys for Domestic Violence Presumption Child Custody Cases